A Novel Framework for Uncertainty-Driven Adaptive Exploration: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we put forward a generic adaptive exploration framework, that uses a generic uncertainty-based action selection mechanism to decide in a principled manner when to alternate between exploration and exploitation and vice versa.
+In this paper, we put forward a generic adaptive exploration framework that uses a generic uncertainty-based action selection mechanism to decide in a principled manner when to alternate between exploration and exploitation.
 The generality of that mechanism allows {\em (i)} our framework to effectively incorporate any uncertainty-measuring mechanism of choice; and {\em (ii)} existing adaptive exploration techniques to be viewed as special cases of our framework.
 In problems requiring adaptive exploration, ADEU is a promising and easily deployable solution.
 Additionally, it allows the user to select an existing uncertainty measurement mechanism or to define a heuristic one tailored to its problem.
-Our experiments verified that ADEU instances outperform other exploration strategies in standard difficult robotic testbeds.
+Our experiments verified the superiority of ADEU in difficult testbeds.

-Ongoing and future work includes performing more tests and extending ADEU in various directions.
-To begin, we intend to perform tests to further verify the ability of ADEU to exploit background knowledge; and its ability to recover from being fed with sub-optimal policies and erroneous background information (e.g., via the use of the rollout episodes or via designing mechanisms that account for a policy's value).
-Finally, we intend to design mechanisms to appropriately set the third and fourth moments of $D$, to {\em guide} exploration to particular directions---a useful feature for safe exploration.
+Ongoing and future work includes extending ADEU in various directions.
+To begin, we intend to perform tests to further verify ADEU's ability to exploit background knowledge; and its ability to recover from being fed with incorrect background information or to detect and escape clear suboptimal trajectories by optimizing the rollout procedure.
+Moreover, we are actively working to extend ADEU to {\em guarantee} safe exploration~\cite{wachi2023safe,ijcai2022p3o}.
+In ongoing work, we are calculating the upper bound of allowed exploration in neighboring safe states, so that ADEU can guarantee safe exploration.
+We also aim to extend ADEU to multiagent environments.
+By leveraging agents' independent exploration, ADEU agents can adaptively explore the environment.
+Furthermore, by allowing a centralized agent to define $f_i(s)$ for each agent $i$, we can reduce the non-stationarity issues that usually arise in multiagent RL.
+Finally, we intend to design mechanisms to appropriately set the third and fourth moments of $D$, to {\em guide} exploration to particular directions.

+\begin{acks} The research described in this paper was carried out within the framework of the National Recovery and Resilience Plan Greece 2.0, funded by the European Union - NextGenerationEU (Implementation Body: HFRI.
+Project name: DEEP-REBAYES.
+HFRI Project Number 15430). \end{acks}